-Note also how the modern mind thinks automatically in Sisyphist terms.
+Note how the modern mind thinks automatically in Sisyphist terms.
 Not even for an instant can it see good in abundance.
 Such a development will, of course, be watched with anxious eyes.
-With what sort of eyes, may I ask, would our governments watch an approaching dearth?
+With what sort of eyes would our governments watch an approaching dearth?